Photo Journal from a Day in Cinque Terre

-At the trailhead in Corniglia, I had to pay 7.50 Euros to enter (this fare covers the entire hike to Monterosso), and found that it would take about 1.5 hours to reach Vernazza, the next city.
-Once I reached Vernazza, I jumped into the water and grabbed a quick lunch before setting off again for another 1.5 hours of hiking to Monterosso.
+At the trailhead in Corniglia, I had to pay 7.50 Euros to enter (this fare covers the entire hike to Monterosso), and found that it would take about 1.5 hours to reach Vernazza.
+Once I reached Vernazza, I jumped into the bluest water I’ve ever seen and grabbed a quick lunch before setting off again for another 1.5 hours of hiking to Monterosso.

 I walked through Monterosso in a warm and refreshing rainstorm, then boarded the ferry (12 Euros) back to Riomaggiore where I stayed for the rest of the evening to watch the sunset.
 Bussing back to the hostel at 9 pm, fully 12 hours after leaving the hostel to start the day, I was salty (literally) and exhausted and fulfilled.
 It was one of the best solo travel experiences of my entire life, full of colors, sore muscles, and revitalizing swims in the sea.